 We have seen firsthand, at numerous furniture factories and cutting and sewing workrooms, the grim reality of waste and disposal of textile fabrics.
 An overwhelming majority of textile waste winds up in black plastic yard bags in a landfill.
 Countless discarded and unused bolts of fabric fill our landfills everyday.

 Customers Own Material (COM) fabric is the worst culprit.
 Upon filling an order, there is no incentive to store or reuse fabrics which have been paid for by a customer.
 It is not cost effective for manufacturers to return or ship the fabric to the customer.
 Furthermore, most customers simply have no interest in having excess COM returned.
-As you can see in our online store, quantities of excess COM can range from 1/2 to 40 yards or more!
+As you can see in our online store, quantities of excess COM can range from one yard to 100 yards or more!

 Future Goals: Larger Impact, Smaller Footprint

-Finally, we are implementing a program in which manufacturers partner with Modern Fabrics Company to ensure the proper reuse and recycling of what is otherwise industrial waste.
+Finally, we have implemented a partnership program in which furniture/textile manufacturers partner with Modern Fabrics to ensure the proper reuse and recycling of what is otherwise industrial waste.
 Not to minimize their responsibility, these manufacturers are simply not in the recycling business.
 Through partnerships with recyclers and consultants, furniture manufacturers can make strides toward a more ecologically responsible future.
 After all, their customers expect, and deserve, nothing less!

 We believe there is vast potential for textile recovery and recovery education.
 Recovery and resale provides both environmental and economic benefits: